Haswanth-18/Loan_data_analysis/README.md

 **Usage of loan data analysis**

-1. We have to give data to the code
+1. It helps to arrange the datas separately
-2. Execute the train data and test data
+2. Finding the details of the customer is easy
-3. we can able to find the coloumns and rows of the given data
+3. Helps to analyse the financial status of the customer
 4. By using graphical representation we can find the no.of male and female and also represent the income details in the graphs and more.